AleMorales9011/ForgeWare/src/05-WebAppDeployment.md

 ```

 ## Conclussion

 This repository serves as a **solid foundation** for your Kubernetes deployment journey.
 By following the steps outlined here and leveraging the provided scripts, you can streamline your deployment process and ensure a **consistent and scalable environment** for your application.
-Feel free to adapt and extend these practices to suit your specific application needs and explore the vast functionalities offered by Kubernetes!
+Feel free to adapt and extend these practices to suit your specific application needs and explore the vast functionalities offered by Kubernetes.